shikokuchuo/mirai/README.md

 ### Use with Torch

-The custom serialization interface in {mirai} is accessed via the `serialization()` function.
+The custom serialization interface in {mirai} is accessed via `serialization()`.

-In the case of [`torch`](https://cran.r-project.org/package=torch), this would involve making the following call once at the start of your
+In the case of [`torch`](https://cran.r-project.org/package=torch), simply make the following call once at the start of your session:
-session:

 ``` r
 serialization(refhook = list(torch::torch_serialize, torch::torch_load))
 #> [ mirai ] serialization functions registered
 ```

-This allows tensors, including objects such as models, optimizers etc. to be used seamlessly across local and remote processes, the same as other R objects.
+This allows tensors, including more complex objects such as models, optimizers etc. to be used seamlessly across local and remote processes in the same way as other R objects.

 For more details, please refer to the relevant [vignette chapter](https://shikokuchuo.net/mirai/articles/mirai.html#serialization-custom-functions).